jantman/esp32-mdns-ip-display/README.md

 For microcontrollers, I used off-brand ESP32 clones from Amazon, specifically the [DORHEA 4PCS ESP32 Development Board ESP-32S Microcontroller Processor Integrated Chip CP2102 WiFi NodeMCU-32S ESP-WROOM-32 Compatible with Ardu ino IDE](https://www.amazon.com/gp/product/B086MLNH7N/) which currently cost $30 USD for a 4-pack. **Note** that I use the ESP32 because its MicroPython port includes built-in support for mDNS A record lookups, so no additional libraries or code are needed for that.

-The display I'm currently using is a [SeeedStudio Grove LCD with RGB Backlight](https://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/); the backlight is nice for showing status.
-Expect other displays to be supported soon.
+The display I'm currently using is a cheap Amazon 16x2 backlit LCD using a HD44780 character LCD connected via PCF8574 on I2C; this seems to be the current standard for very inexpensive I2C 16x2 displays.
+I'm using [Dave Hyland's awesome python_lcd library](https://github.com/dhylands/python_lcd) for all LCD handling code (so it should be simple to switch to any other display supported by that project).

 ## Getting Started